elinekupers/noisepoolPCADenoise/README.md

-Welcome to our Denoise project code repository!
+Welcome to our Noisepool-PCA code repository!

 General purpose denoising suite that denoises EEG/MEG/ECoG data

-This denoising suite was developed on MATLAB Version 8.4 and is described in the manuscript in preparation, *Broadband spectral responses in visual cortex revealed by a new MEG denoising algorithm* Eline Kupers, Helena X. Wang, Kaoru Amano, Kendrick N. Kay, David J. Heeger, Jonathan Winawer
+This denoising suite was developed on MATLAB Version 8.4 and is described in the manuscript in preparation, *A non-invasive, quantitative study of broadband spectral responses in human visual cortex* Eline Kupers, Helena X. Wang, Kaoru Amano, Kendrick N. Kay, David J. Heeger, Jonathan Winawer